DE253/Case-Study-1/README.md

 	Note: In this case, ther were issues with schemas when creating the table.
 Had to ensure binary for active column.

+Finally, the data is moved into the warehouse.

+We can now run sql codes to analyse the data perform some functions.

+Analysis 1:
+SELECT customer_id, first_name, last_name, city
+FROM dbo.active_customers
+WHERE city LIKE 'P%';

+This analysis gives list of all the cities starting with letter P along with respective customer_id, first_name, last_name.

+Analysis 2:
+SELECT COUNT(city) AS city_count
+FROM dbo.active_customers
+WHERE city LIKE 'P%';

+This Analysis gives a count of cities starting with letter P